Resident Evil: Damnation: Plot

-Svetlana exposes Ada as a fraud and captures her after a fight.
+Having learned of Ada’s duplicity, Svetlana issues an international arrest warrant for the spy, and captures her after a hand-to-hand fight.
 Leon enters the bunker where Ada is held, and the two meet at the main hive control.
-When Svetlana and her army troops surround them, Ada releases a smoke bomb and escapes while Leon kills several soldiers.
-Buddy arrives and sends Lickers to attack the troops.
-Svetlana dispatches Tyrants to eliminate Leon, Buddy and the Lickers but they are defeated.
-Just as Svetlana prepares for her press conference, she is informed of a joint Russian and American invasion, which forces her to resign.
+When Svetlana and her troops surround them, Ada releases a smoke bomb and escapes while Leon kills several soldiers.
+Buddy arrives and summons Lickers to attack the troops.
+Svetlana retaliates by dispatching Tyrants to eliminate Leon, Buddy and the Lickers.
+After a long battle that takes them back to the surface, Buddy and Leon barely manage to defeat both Tyrants with a tank.
+Just as Svetlana prepares for her press conference, she is informed of a joint Russian and American invasion, which forces her to resign in her defeat and never to be seen again.

 As Leon and Buddy watch the invasion, Buddy asks Leon to kill him before his Plaga takes control.
 Leon refuses, telling him to live to serve as the living memory of those who died and then shoots Buddy's spine, severing the Plaga's control over him.
-Afterwards, Leon speaks to Hunnigan about the mission, while elsewhere Ada speaks to her employer about a Las Plagas sample she retrieved, but does not make clear if she will hand it over or not.
+Afterwards, Leon speaks to Hunnigan about the mission, while elsewhere Ada speaks to her employer about a Las Plagas sample she retrieved.
+Ada does not make clear if she will hand it over or not, though she expresses appreciation for having her arrest warrant taken down.

+A mid-credit scene shows Buddy, alive in a wheelchair, determinedly pushing it up a hill to a school as children around him hurry towards the school, showing he resumed his teaching career.